Introducing Robbie Mullens - a 24 year old supermarket employee.

 "Take your time," said Ryan.

 Robbie went back inside for a minute.
-He came back out carrying his bowl and bag of weed.
+He came back out carrying a bowl and bag of weed.
 He sat on a chair and poured the weed into the bowl.
-He took a lighter out of his pocket and lot it.
+He took a lighter out of his pocket and lit it.
 He took a hit and coughed a couple times.